Piz Tschierva 3545 m

-Piz Tschierva is an imposing and harmonious mountain, dominating the eastern side of the Val Roseg, in the Bernina Group, canton Grisons, Switzerland.
-Piz Tschierva is located close-by the Piz Morteratsch 3751 m, the Tschierva-Hut 2583 m. and the Boval Hut 2495 m., West to the crest dividing Val Morteratsch and Val Roseg.
-It's separated from this main crest by Fuorcla Tschierva and shows three sides and as many ridges.
-To the North you find the glacier "Vadret da Misaun" and to the South the glacier "Vadrettin da Tschierva".
-Piz Tschierva is a popular mountain in summer as well as in spring with ski and a very panoramic summit, offering wide views over the main peaks of Bernina Group, as Piz Morteratsch, Piz Bernina main summit and Piz Roseg.
-The name Tschierva means deer-female, the deer-female mountain.
+Piz Tschierva is an imposing and harmonious mountain, with a beautiful summit, dominating the Eastern side of the Val Roseg, in the Bernina Group, canton Grisons, Switzerland.
+Piz Tschierva is located West to the ridge dividing Val Morteratsch and Val Roseg, close to the Piz Morteratsch 3751 m, the Tschierva-Hut 2583 m. and the Boval Hut 2495 m., It's separated from this main crest by the Fuorcla da Tschierva and shows three sides and as many ridges.
+To the North it overlooks the glacier "Vadret da Misaun" with a mighty triangular wall and to the South-East the glacier "Vadrettin da Tschierva" with a narrow wall.
+Piz Tschierva is a popular mountain in summer as well as in spring with ski and a very panoramic summit, offering wide views over the main peaks of the Bernina Group, as Piz Morteratsch, Piz Bernina main summit and Piz Roseg.
+The name Tschierva is a dialect term meaning "deer-female", the deer-female mountain.

-Getting TherePiz Tschierva can be climbed both from Boval Hut and Tschierva Hut.
 The starting pont to reach the Boval Hut is Morteratsch, a little settlement at 1896 m. of altitude located along the Retic Railway.
 The starting point to reach the Tschierva Hut is the village of Pontresina.
-Both Morteratsch and Pontresina are located on the road running from S. Moritz to the Bernina Pass.
+Both Morteratsch and Pontresina are located on the road running from St. Moritz to the Bernina Pass.

 SBB & RHB-railway from St.Moritz to the railway station Pontresina

 Online train&bus schedule (public transport Switzerland): SBB schedule